Snitkin-Lab-Umich/MICRO582-EPI582-Winter-2024/class/class6/README.md

 cd class6
 ```

-Now add these line at the end of the slurm script - annotate.sbat.
+Now add these line at the end of the slurm script - annotate.sbat and submit the job with sbatch.

 ```
-echo "Prokka results will be saved in $SLURM_WORKING_DIR/SRR5244781_prokka"

-mkdir SRR5244781_prokka

-prokka -kingdom Bacteria -outdir SRR5244781_prokka -force -prefix SRR5244781_contigs SRR5244781_contigs.fasta --cpus 0
+echo "Prokka results will be saved in $SLURM_WORKING_DIR/SRR5244781_prokka" mkdir SRR5244781_prokka prokka -kingdom Bacteria -outdir SRR5244781_prokka -force -prefix SRR5244781_contigs SRR5244781_contigs.fasta --cpus 0

 ```